GerritCodeReview/gerrit/Documentation/dev-readme.txt

 Compiling
 ---------

-For details on how to build the source code with Maven or Buck, refer to:
+For details on how to build the source code Buck, refer to:

-1. link:dev-maven.html#build[Building on the command line with Maven]

-2. link:dev-buck.html#build[Building on the command line with Buck]
+1. link:dev-buck.html#build[Building on the command line with Buck]

 Configuring Eclipse